openmesh-DIY/openmesh-firmware/README.md

 -->

 ⚠️ Warning: This firmware may contain bugs, bad ideas, and questionable design decisions.
 If it works for you, great.
 If it doesn’t… welcome to DIY.
+Bluetooth messages are NOT end-to-end encrypted beyond the device.

 OpenMesh is a **cheap, DIY, Arduino-first LoRa mesh firmware** for ESP32 + SX127x radios.